Teaching

 In undergraduate courses, students engage deeply when they experience relatable stories or narratives.
 I invest time in getting to know my students to provide real-life examples that bridge the gap between abstract theory and personal intuition.

 For upper-level courses, I shift focus toward system design choices.
-We explore the nuanced trade-offs of engineering by addressing three core questions:
+We explore the nuanced trade-offs of engineering by working through three core questions.

-This approach nurtures a research-oriented mindset, encouraging students to evaluate hidden factors and questioning assumptions—skills that serve them well beyond their graduate life.
+This approach nurtures a research-oriented mindset, encouraging students to evaluate hidden factors and question assumptions—skills that serve them well beyond their graduate life.

 Concepts of Computer Security